 Luong Dinh Cua Street is being expanded.
 Graphics: Thanh Nhan

-A representative of the Ho Chi Minh City Traffic Construction Investment Project Management Board (TCIP - the investor of the Luong Dinh Cua Street expansion project) said that within the above 2.2 ha area, there is also a part overlapping the An Phu intersection construction project.
+A representative of the Ho Chi Minh City Traffic Construction Investment Project Management Board (TCIP - the investor of the Luong Dinh Cua Street expansion project) said that within the above 2.2 hectares, there is also a part of the An Phu intersection construction project that overlaps.
 This is also a key project in the city, aiming to be completed by 2025 to reduce traffic congestion in the East.
-Therefore, the problem in compensation risks affecting the progress of this entire project.
+Therefore, problems in the compensation stage risk affecting the progress of this entire project.

 Gia Minh